/* Rambling Owl addition to remove page titles from blogs */

 Tysoe

-We left Tysoe, turning off from the road to approach a rather stone gateway – sans gate – that led into what looked like the private drive of a large property.
-A diminutive old lady stood before it with an even more diminutive dog on a lead.
-She watched us approach with a sympathetic expression.
+We turned off the road toward what appeared to be a rather grand stone gateway — no actual gate — where a diminutive old lady stood with an even more diminutive dog on a lead.
+She watched us approach with an expression of deep sympathy.

 She had a completely undetectable Yorkshire accent.